c3lang/c3docs-old/docs/functions.md

 # Functions

-C3 has both regular functions and type functions.
-Type functions are name spaced using a type name, and allows invocations using the dot syntax.
+C3 has both regular functions and member functions.
+Member functions are name spaced using a type name, and allows invocations using the dot syntax.

 ## Regular functions